YahnisElsts/wp-update-server/README.md

   Just upload the script directory to your server and drop a plugin or theme ZIP in the `packages` subdirectory.
 Now you have a working update API at `http://yourserver.com/wp-update-server/?action=get_metadata&slug=your-plugin`.
 * **Easy to integrate** with existing plugins and themes.

   All it takes is about 5 lines of code.
-See the [plugin update checker](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/) and [theme update checker](http://w-shadow.com/blog/2011/06/02/automatic-updates-for-commercial-themes/) docs for details, or jus scroll down to the "Getting Started" section for the short version.
+See the [plugin update checker](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/) and [theme update checker](http://w-shadow.com/blog/2011/06/02/automatic-updates-for-commercial-themes/) docs for details, or just scroll down to the "Getting Started" section for the short version.
 * **Minimal server requirements.**

-  Requires PHP 5.3+ and the Zip extension.
-No other dependencies.
+  The server component requires PHP 5.3+ and the Zip extension.
+The client library only requires PHP 5.2 - same as the current version of WordPress.
 * **Designed for extensibility.**

   Want to secure your upgrade download links?
 Or use a custom logger or cache?
 Maybe your plugin doesn't have a standard `readme.txt` and you'd prefer to load the changelog and other update meta from the database instead?
 Create your own customized server by extending the `Wpup_UpdateServer` class.
 See examples below.